Sales & Operations Planning (S&OP)

 Planning for Sales and Operations

 In supply chain planning, very little can be moved by one person alone.
-S&OP requires bright, engaged minds to work collectively to meet the needs of the business.
+Sales and Operations Planning (S&OP) requires bright, engaged minds to work collectively to meet the needs of the business.
 Are we using our capacity planning effectively to service the market?
 What are the levers that could increase sales, and if we use one, can we support it with adequate operations management?
 How do we improve the mix and position of our inventory?
 Are we positioning ourselves well for profitability and where are we experiencing margin risk or erosion?
 Where are my risks and opportunities and how can I be in the best position to address them?

 S&OP or Integrated Business Planning (IBP), although known by many names with different flavors, is not new.
 However, as business conditions have continued to evolve, the challenges in strategic planning are greater.
 On one hand, the amount of information available to us is far deeper, the computing power is there for the taking, and the awareness that aligning our strategy with operations, which is essentially what is S&OP, keeps us driving for success.
 On the other hand, we still have difficulty in focusing on the relevant information to drive our S&OP planning decisions, and with the speed of signal, we still have trouble driving well vetted insights in an efficient manner.
 Finding facts isn’t a problem, knowing what they’re telling us still is.
 S&OP is the framework to build those skills to the benefit of the entire organization.
 And perhaps most essential in the beginning, it provides the cadence to help keep the chaos at bay.